 One of my regrets is not preparing myself for the end or taking steps to mitigate the blow.

-However, I’ve been able to channel that experience into valuable relationship lessons that have benefitted me and many others.
+However, I’ve been able to channel that experience into valuable relationship lessons that have benefited me and many others.

 1. Being secretive

-Look, keeping secrets in a relationship for anything other than a good reason is daunting and exhausting to the person on the receiving end.
+Look, keeping secrets in a relationship for anything other than a good reason is daunting and exhausting for the person on the receiving end.